| King Ranch was founded

 the pretense that Mexicans crossed the river and killed Americans on their soil,

-President Polk and Congress declared war against Mexico on May
+President Polk and Congress declared war against Mexico Mexico

 This land grabbing